adagilis/SexCoal/README.md

 # Parameters necessary to run the code

-The compiled code takes a single parameter - an integer $n$ which determines the parameter file called $inputn$.
+The compiled code takes a single parameter - an integer *n* which determines the parameter file called *my.model.inputn*.

 The parameter file consists of the following lines